 The Mets announced that they have claimed infielder Eric Wagaman off waivers from the Twins and optioned him to Triple-A Syracuse.
 Minnesota had designated him for assignment last week.
 The Mets had a 40-man vacancy and don’t need to make a corresponding move.
 The Mets also announced that they have signed outfielder Austin Slater and designated outfielder Tommy Pham for assignment, moves that were reported yesterday.

 The Marlins pounced with a major-league contract for 2025.
 In 514 PAs, Wagaman was able to somewhat rediscover his plate discipline at the major league level, but the power and contact quality further waned.
-Ultimately, his 85 wRC+ didn’t look much different than his 2024 sample, but a below-average bat at an offense-first position was untenable.
+Ultimately, his .250/.296/.378 line and 85 wRC+ didn’t look much different than his 2024 sample, but a below-average bat at an offense-first position was untenable.
 Miami cut bait with Wagaman following the 2025 campaign.
 The Twins were next in line for Wagaman’s services after an offseason swap, but after a poor showing (48 wRC+ with a 33.8 strikeout rate) in 74 PAs at Triple-A St. Paul, he was designated for assignment.

-For now, Wagaman will look to regain his footing at Triple-A Syracuse while he awaits his next chance at the bigs.
-There’s upside here for the Mets if the bat can come around: he’s controllable until 2031 and, more perhaps importantly, has all three option-years remaining.
-For a major league club that is currently starving for offense (30th in runs and wRC+), Wagaman represents a low-risk move that could potentially pay dividends.
+There’s upside here for the Mets if the bat can come around: Wagaman’s controllable until 2031 and, perhaps more importantly, has all three option-years remaining.
+For a major league club that is currently starved for offense and seems open to shaking up the roster at the periphery among a league worst start, Wagaman represents a low-risk move that could potentially pay dividends.

 Stunning moves!
 Mets on their way now with these new guys…